sensedeep/custom-metrics/README.md

 }
 ```

-The list of namespaces will always be returned.
 If a namespace argument is provided, the list of metrics in that namespace will be returned.
 If a metric argument is provided, the list of dimensions for that metric will be returned.

 ### References